 Acting in the following way(s) may tend to show that you have achieved these outcomes and therefore complied with the Principles:

-having a written equality and diversity policy which is appropriate to the size and nature of the firm and includes the following features:
+having a written equality and diversity policy (which may be contained within one or more documents, including one or more policy documents, as appropriate) which is appropriate to the size and nature of the firm and includes the following features:

 a commitment to the principles of equality and diversity and legislative requirements;